 Once we repeated this with all the soda we had 12 stands, plenty for holding all our snacks.

 To make the stadium we arranged the stands around a foil tray, which forms the field.
-I used a 12 x 8 inch tray, but you could go larger if you are having a really huge party.
+I used a 12 x 8 inch foil cake pan, but you could go larger if you are having a really huge party.
 But this arrangement holds a huge amount of food, more than I expected!

-To make the football goal posts we unwrapped a SNICKERS® Mini and poked it with a wooden skewer.
+To make the football goal posts we unwrapped some chocolate candy and poked it with a wooden skewer.
 Then we cut a yellow straw to fit over the skewer.
 We took a second yellow straw and put a pipe cleaner inside it so we could bend it to a goal post shape.
 Then we stuck it on top of the skewer.

-Then added some decorative finishing touches.
-We cut some striped paper straws and glued them to the edges of the soda packs to make them look prettier and more finished.
-We used red and blue straws to match the Pepsi™ colors.
+Then we added some decorative finishing touches.
+We cut some red and blue striped paper straws and glued them to the edges of the soda packs to make them look prettier and more finished.
 We also added red and blue flags and #1 finger shapes that I cut out with my Silhouette machine.
-We glued them to skewers and stuck them in SNICKERS® Minis, which are the perfect size to hold them up.

-For the field of dip we filled a foil tray with TOSTITOS® Medium Chunky Salsa.
-Then I made lines in the salsa by piping spinach dip onto it.
-We needed two full jars to fill the tray with salsa.
-Then we arranged the tray in the center of the table, with the Skittles® mosaics around it.
+To make the field of dip we filled the foil tray with salsa and I added lines to the salsa by piping spinach dip onto it.
+We needed two big jars to fill the tray with salsa.
+Then we arranged the trays in the center of the table and filled the Snack Stadium stands with snacks!

-Finally we filled the stands with tasty snacks, like TOSTITOS® Scoops, chips, pretzels and popcorn.
-We also include some cut veggies like carrots and celery.
+I used a mix of snacks, like corn chips, popcorn and pretzels, along with some healthier cut veggies like carrots and celery.
 After the stands were full we arranged them on the sides and end of the field, and added details like the flags and goal posts, along with stacks of soda cans.

 The stands made from the soda boxes are really large and fit quite a few snacks, more than I expected.
-I don’t think we will have to worry about running out of snacks at our party!
-We bought all our snacks and materials at Walmart, where it is easy to find great snacks for the Big Game.
-There are special displays too so you can make sure you stock up on game time goodies.
+I don’t think we will have to worry about running out of snacks at our party, even with hungry teens attending!